Google says Microsoft is resisting flipping documents in antitrust battles | ExBulletin

 According to Google, these executives have been involved in incidents such as the development and distribution of Microsoft’s various search engines, Microsoft’s search advertising business, and Microsoft’s efforts to sell devices that offer more search access points beyond the Windows desktop.
 I have taken up the core issues of.

-The Justice Department filed a lawsuit against Google in October and launched a federal and state antitrust proceeding against both Google and Facebook Inc (FB.O).
-The federal proceedings against Google and the broader state proceedings have been merged in preparation for the trial.read more
+The Justice Department filed a lawsuit against Google in October and launched federal and state antitrust proceedings against both Google and Facebook Inc. Federal and broader state proceedings against Google have been integrated to prepare for the proceedings.

 Sources